 Drawing the bias grain line

-Draw a second grain line, parallel to the first one.
-Connect the lines to form a square.
-Now create a 45° diagonal line through the corners of the box.
-This diagonal line is your new grain line.
-Easy!
+to form a square.
+Now create a 45° diagonal line through the corners of

 0 comments: